bradyhouse/house/README.markdown

 As a JavaScript developer, much of my time is spent researching and attempting to master different frameworks.
 I have developed this repo, in an attempt to capture this research.
 My thinking (hope) is driven by the adage _if everything begins in the house, then (perhaps) the "house always wins"._ At the same time, to learn _anything_, I am someone who has to build _something_.
-The [scripts/fiddle.sh](scripts/fiddle.sh) is that thing.
+The [fiddle.sh](scripts/fiddle.sh) is that thing.
 Essentially, it is Command Line Interface (CLI) for quickly getting started with over 27 different frameworks and languages.
-At present, `fiddle.sh` can be used to quickly create a working sandbox for any of the following languages and frameworks:
+At present, it can be used to create a localized sandbox (aka fiddle) for any of the following languages and frameworks:

 *	[angular](fiddles/angular)